DADADESIGN-Berlin/BasicFeature/README.md

 FEATURE.init();

 ```
 In my daily workflow it is really a huge timesaver to be able to port features quickly.
 I always encapsulate pieces that would be nice to have in other projects.
-Having the DOM-access strictly on top of the modules makes it easy to adjust the code.